Seedling Superpower – Foods to eat during menstruation?

 Because you deserve it.

-If you’d like 1:1 support for your Menstrual Superpowers and how to incorporate them in to your life, please explore my Services page.
+If you’d like 1:1 support for your Cycle Superpowers and how to incorporate them in to your life, please explore my Services page.

-If you are new to charting your cycle and your corresponding Menstrual Superpowers, you may like to download the 2019 Cycles Calendar here by signing up to my newsletter – it’s a complimentary digital download.
+If you are new to charting your cycle and your corresponding Menstrual Superpowers, you may like to download a Cycles Calendar here by signing up to my newsletter – it’s a complimentary digital download.

 Cycle Superpowers Coach